It didn’t have to happen.

 Best practices against WannaCry-type threats

-During the webcast, Butler and Graham outlined several takeaways for InfoSec teams from WannaCry, including:
+During the webcast, Graham outlined several takeaways for InfoSec teams from WannaCry, including:

 - Use integrated security solutions that give organizations complete visibility across all their IT assets, wherever they reside: on premises, in cloud instances or mobile endpoints.

-“Visibility is an absolutely fundamental requirement,” Butler said.
+“Visibility is an absolutely fundamental requirement,” he said.

 Key to compiling a complete IT asset inventory is using both network based scanners and system agents.